keep94/weblogs/README.md

 Easily add web access logs to your go http server.

 This API is now stable.
-Any future changes will be bacckward compatible with existing code.
+Any future changes will be backward compatible with existing code.
 However, any future function or data structure in "draft" mode may change in incompatible ways.
 Such function or data structure will be clearly marked as "draft" in the documentation.